 I'm Cherie Hu.

-  I'm also a seasoned freelance writer and speaker, with bylines in Billboard,

-  Forbes, NPR Music, Columbia Journalism Review, Pitchfork, Rolling Stone,

-  Resident Advisor, Music Business Worldwide, Variety, DJ Mag and many other

-  publications.
-I've spoken as an expert commentator on CNBC, CGTN America and

-  SiriusXM; as a guest lecturer at institutions like New York University,

-  Northeastern University and Berklee Valencia; and as a moderator, panelist

-  or keynoter at over 25 conferences around the world.
+I'm also a seasoned freelance writer.
+Since 2015, I've penned hundreds of articles for the likes of Billboard, Forbes, NPR Music, Columbia Journalism Review, Pitchfork, Rolling Stone, Music Business Worldwide, Variety, and DJ Mag.
+I've spoken as an expert commentator on CNBC and SiriusXM Volume; as a guest lecturer at institutions like Harvard University, New York University, Northeastern University and Berklee Valencia; and as a moderator, panelist, and keynoter at over 40 conferences around the world.

 In my free time, I love dancing (especially house and hip-hop), playing piano, going to modern art museums, and eating good food.